-Who we areFounded in 1996, the Community Platform is an alliance of national organisations and networks which work to address poverty, social exclusion and inequality.
-The Community Platform was set up:
+Who we areFounded in 1996, the Community Platform is an alliance of national networks and organisations in the community and voluntary sector working to address poverty, social exclusion and inequality The Community Platform was set up to be a collective critical voice for equality, rights and anti-poverty interests at a national level.

 What we believe

-The mission of the Community Platform is to contribute to the achievement of a better Irish society and economy through working innovatively to develop and promote a shared analysis, policies and action based on the values of social solidarity, justice and equality.
+The mission of the Community Platform is to work together to develop and promote a shared analysis, policies and action based on our values.

 What we do: